betastreet/exchange-books/readme.md

 ## Development Environment Instructions

-- ensure the latest version of Docker is installed
+- Ensure the latest version of Docker is installed
 - Navigate to the project directory
+- Run "npm install" int the app directory
-- copy docker-compose.override.example to docker-compose.override.yml and modify as needed
+- Copy docker-compose.override.example to docker-compose.override.yml and modify as needed
 - Run "docker-compose -p books up -d" to bring up the containers
 - Run "docker-compose -p books ps" to list the containers
 - Run "docker exec -it books_api_1 sh" to run commands in a container's shell
+- Run "docker exec -it books_database_1 mysql -uuser -ppassword" to enter the database command line.
 - Run "docker-compose -p books stop" to stop the containers

+You may need to run the following to migrate and run seeds:

+- Run "docker exec -it books_api_1 sh" to enter the API container's shell
+- Run "NODE_PATH=./lib ./node_modules/knex/bin/cli.js migrate:latest" to run migrations
+- Run "NODE_PATH=./lib ./node_modules/knex/bin/cli.js seed:run" to seed

 ## Endpoints